 Articles are contributed to our journal by authors from all over the world.
 The journal is published 3-4 times a year since June 1996. and has an international board of editors.

-Folklore: Electronic Journal of Folklore publishes original academic studies in folklore studies, comparative mythological research, cultural anthropology and related fields.
+Double-blind peer reviewed Open Access academic journal Folklore: Electronic Journal of Folklore publishes original studies in folklore studies, comparative mythological research, cultural anthropology and related fields.

 A separate section introduces new publications in the field, reviews of released audio-material, held conferences and conducted fieldwork, research centres of different countries, defended degree theses, etc.